-The empiricist, as we have seen, is faced with difficulties justifying mathematical knowledge, since mathematical beliefs do not seem to arise directly from sense experience.
+The empiricist, as we have seen, is faced with difficulties justifying mathematical knowledge since mathematical beliefs do not seem to arise directly from sense experience.

-Locke claimed that our knowledge of mathematics (and moral claims) could be certain, even if there were no mathematical objects, since it concerns only relations among our ideas.
+Locke claims that our knowledge of mathematics (and moral claims) can be certain, even if there are no mathematical objects, since it concerns only relations among our ideas.